NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Tengu Feather Fan.md

 * * *

-**Effect** You cast one of the spells contained in your t_engu feather fan_.
+**Effect** You cast one of the spells contained in your _tengu feather fan_.
 Activating the fan takes the spell's normal number of actions.
 You can also Activate the fan to cast a cantrip you've gained from a heritage or ancestry feat; this activation doesn't count against the fan's uses per day.

 The DC for spells you cast with your _tengu feather fan_ is your class DC or spell DC, whichever is higher.